A robust optimization approach for dynamic traffic signal control with emission considerations: Introduction

-The majority of adaptive traffic signal control schemes update signal timings to minimize total vehicular delays.
+As for objective functions, the majority of adaptive traffic signal control schemes update signal timings to minimize total vehicular delays.
 Representatives of such signal-control systems are OPAC \citep{Gartner}, RHODES \citep{MH}, SCAT \citep{SD} and SCOOT \citep{HRBR}.
-Other control strategies seek to minimize delays to a subset of vehicles; e.g., the goal of transit signal priority strategies is to reduce delays for transit vehicles, often to the detriment of those remaining, for more details, see \cite{Skabardonis}.
+Other control strategies seek to minimize delays to a subset of vehicles; e.g., the goal of transit signal priority strategies is to reduce delays for transit vehicles, often to the detriment of those remaining, see \cite{Skabardonis}.
 More recently, a transit signal priority strategy was proposed to minimize total person delay, which essentially considers a weighted average of vehicular delay using the passenger occupancies of each vehicle as the weights \citep{Christofa}.

-Relatively less attention has been given to vehicular emissions when optimizing signal timings.
-The earliest work appears to be \cite{Robertson}, but this work used macroscopic simulations that did not accurately account for vehicle dynamics at intersections.
-The efforts that followed either relied on combining detailed emissions models with outputs from microscopic simulations or models \citep{Stevanovic, Li, Lin, Lv}, or they relied on macroscopic emissions models estimated from data \citep{Aziz, Zhang}.
-The former approach is more accurate relies on simulation-based optimization that requires significant computational effort.
-The latter is useful but as pointed out by a survey paper \citep{Szeto} and the literature therein, the environmental considerations typically result in nonlinear and nonconvex constraints and objective functions in the mathematical programming formulation, which itself imposes tremendous computational burden.
-As a result, heuristic methods, such as one found in \cite{Ferrari}, are developed for this type of problems.
-Classical methods such as the inner penalty technique \citep{Yang and Bell} and augmented Lagrangian multiplier technique \citep{YXHM} have also been used.
+Relatively less attention has been given to vehicular emissions in the optimization of traffic signal timings.
+The earliest study that includes emissions in signal timing optimization appears to be \cite{Robertson}, but this work relies on macroscopic simulations that do not accurately account for vehicle dynamics at intersections.
+The efforts that followed either relied on combining detailed emissions models with outputs from microscopic simulations or models \citep{Stevanovic, Li, Lin, Lv} or macroscopic emissions models estimated from data \citep{Aziz, Zhang}.
+The former approach is more accurate, but relies on computationally intensive simulation-based optimization methods.
+The latter is useful but as pointed out by a survey paper \citep{Szeto} and the literature therein, the environmental considerations typically result in highly nonlinear and nonconvex constraints and objective functions in the mathematical programming formulation, which also imposes tremendous computational burdens.
+As a result, heuristic methods, such as one found in \cite{Ferrari, Zhang}, have been used to solve these types of problems.
+Classical methods such as the inner penalty technique \citep{Yang and Bell} and augmented Lagrangian multiplier technique \citep{YXHM} have also been used, but well-defined exact approaches that account for these non-linear and (potentially) stochastic relationships currently do not exist.